 Binance Smart Chain (BSC)

-Private Key Issues and Solutions
+Private Key Issues and How to Deal With Them

-But what if the error is in the source itself, i.e., it’s not a result of an input error; rather the record itself of your private keys has been corrupted?
+But what if the error is in the source itself, i.e., it’s not a result of an input error; rather, the record itself of your private keys has been corrupted?

 Dealing with this problem is not easy.
 You need to try every possible combination of the missing characters.
 Each missing character exponentially increases the number of possible combinations your wallet must try to unlock access.